Leslie Fram: Career

 Fram's first professional job was at WABF in Fairhope, Alabama.
 She hosted weekend shows including Platter Ladder.
 Later, Fram went to work at WABB & WABB-FM in Mobile, Alabama, where she rose to the positions of program director and operations manager while hosting an afternoon show.

 In 1990, Fram joined Power 99 in Atlanta, working the morning show with Rick Stacy and Tom Clark as "The Breakfast Club".
 When Power 99 became 99X in 1992, Fram remained in the mornings, eventually co-hosting the Morning X with Steve Barnes and Jimmy Baron.
 She also served as the station's program director.
 Fram co-hosted the Toucher, Jimmy, and Leslie Morning Show.
 After briefly co-hosting mornings with Axel Lowe, Fram became co-host of New Morning X with Sean Demery and Rob Jenners.

 In 1998, she became the narrator for the Cartoon Network quasi-documentary series ToonHeads.

-In January 2008, she was laid off from 99X due to a steady decline in ratings and revenue since 2002, as well as 99X's format flip.